GabrielaGeorgieva1/Generic/Questionnaire.md

 #### Questions that you must be able to answer in detail

 - What is Java?
+  - Java is objected-oriented programming language with general purpose.
 - **What is JDK, JRE and JVM?**
 - Why is `import` in Java?
 - What is Generic type in Java?
 Can you give an example?